 Testing, Inspection, and Certification

-The Government of Thailand requires a compulsory certification of 122 products in ten sectors, including agriculture, civil and construction materials, consumer goods, electrical appliances and accessories, PVC pipe, medical, LPG gas containers, surface coatings, chemical, mechanical engineering, and vehicles.
+The Government of Thailand requires a compulsory certification of 129 products in eighteen sectors, including food, civil and construction materials, consumer goods, electrical appliances and accessories, steel, electric power, plastic, chemistry, ceramic, lighting, concrete, medical devices, rubber and rubber products, surface coatings, chemical, mechanical engineering, petroleum, and vehicles.
 Certification of other products is on a voluntary basis.
 Industrial products that have TISI certification are generally regarded as having high standards and good quality.
 Thailand is part of the ASEAN Economic Community, and as such, Mutual Recognition Agreements (MRAs) are effective for compulsory standards of certain electrical products traded between Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.
 Eligible products for MRAs must meet the International Electrotechnical Commission (IEC) or its equivalent standards.

-Thailand Accreditation is operated under the Standardization Act B.E.
-2551 (2008) as one single network that includes the National Bureau of Agricultural Commodity and Food Standards (ACFS), Department of Medical Sciences (DMSc), Department of Science Services (DSS), and Office of the National Standardization Council of Thailand (ONSC).
+Thailand Accreditation is operated under the National Standardization Act B.E.
+2551 (2008) as one single network that includes the National Bureau of Agricultural Commodity and Food Standards (ACFS), Department of Medical Sciences (DMSc), and Department of Science Services (DSS, and Office of the National Standardization Council (ONSC)

-The Office of National Standardization Council (ONSC) of Thailand is Thailand’s official accreditation body:
+The Office of National Standardization Council (ONSC) is Thailand’s official accreditation body:

 All authorized laboratories are required to be accredited under the scope relevant to such products or products groups by the Thai Laboratory Accreditation Scheme (TLAS), the office of National Standardization Council (ONSC), or a laboratory accreditation body that has been approved by the International Laboratory Accreditation Cooperation (ILAC).